bundlewrap/bundlewrap/doc/bundles.rst

 ``required_by``
 ###############

 This attribute is an alternative way of defining dependencies.
-It works just like ``depends``, but in the other direction.
+It works just like ``requires``, but in the other direction.
 There are only three scenarios where you should use ``required_by``:

 * if you need all items a certain type to depend on something or
 * if you need all items in a bundle to depend on something or